scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket.rst

 ````````````````````````````````````````

 A set of headers is available for explicitly granting access permissions
-to specific Zenko accounts or groups, each of which maps to specific
+to specific XDM   accounts or groups, each of which maps to specific
-permissions Zenko supports in an ACL.
+permissions XDM   supports in an ACL.

 In the header value, specify a list of grantees who get the specific
 permission.